Strong degenerate constraining in Lagrangian dynamics: The proof

 \begin{cor} We have the following relation on $N-Crit(f)$:

 where the subsymbol $\Vert$ denotes the orthogonal projection on the respective equipotential.
-In particular, given an equipotential hypersurface, its equipotential distortion is null iff $\Vert\grad_\rho f\Vert$ is constant on it. \end{cor} \dem For every coordinate chart $(\I(V),\Psi)$ we have $\gi_{rr}= \Vert\grad_\rho f\Vert^{-2}\circ\Psi$ and the result follows from the definition \eqref{coord_kappa} and the expression
+In particular, given an equipotential hypersurface, its equipotential distortion is null iff $\Vert\grad_\rho f\Vert$ is constant on it. \end{cor} \begin{proof} For every coordinate chart $(\I(V),\Psi)$ we have $\gi_{rr}= \Vert\grad_\rho f\Vert^{-2}\circ\Psi$ and the result follows from the definition \eref{coord_kappa} and the expression